 Technology

-Mechanical Engineering as a Career Option
+Mechanical Engineering As A Career Option

 Introduction:

-In today’s mechanising, ever-developing world, Mechanical Engineering is the kind of profession that will always be in demand.
+In today’s mechanizing, ever-developing world, Mechanical Engineering is the kind of profession that will always be in demand.
 Simply put, Mechanical engineering is an amalgamation of Physics, Engineering and Material Design to build workable machinery (Winsor, Dorothy, 1990).
 There was a time when the most remarkable engineering landmarks were restricted to building giant statues (Statue of Liberty, for example), bridges, towers and railway tracks.
-Today, engineering is needed not only in the above-mentioned areas but the modern world needs to construct reliable space ships, giant metropolitan transport networks, reliable carriages in order to improve the air travel.
+Today, engineering is needed not only in the above-mentioned areas, but the modern world needs to construct reliable spaceships, giant metropolitan transport networks, and reliable carriages in order to improve air travel.
 Great Britain has recently launched an experimental flight of a helium-powered plane named ‘The Airlander 10′.
 It is a remarkable feat of mechanical engineering.
 The plane, once, officially allowed to carry passengers, would be able to carry a lot more passengers than the load carried by the present planes.
 The example simply tells how important and relevant this field is in improving our lives as per our ever-increasing needs due to reliance on mechanical gadgets.

-Ever since the world has been growing and building itself.
-Each and every aspect of human lives that involves machines and structures involves mechanical engineering.
-This never ending process of development and progress makes the field of mechanical engineering forever relevant and financial a sound profession to choose.
+Ever since the world has been growing and building itself, each and every aspect of human lives that involves machines and structures involves mechanical engineering.
+This never-ending process of development and progress makes the field of mechanical engineering forever relevant and financial a sound profession to choose.

-Why Become an Engineer?
+Why Become An Engineer?

 Why Mechanical Engineering?

 Most importantly, in such a competitive job market the mechanical engineer as a profession provides perfect job security.
-The utility of the degree can be measured by the fact quoted by The Complete University Guide (a net portal that provides career guidance) which stipulates that some 85% of the students of the subject of Mechanical Engineering start off their career right after their graduation and some from that percentage acquire immediate higher degrees in the profession right after the graduation (TCUG).
+The utility of the degree can be measured by the fact quoted by The Complete University Guide (a net portal that provides career guidance), which stipulates that some 85% of the students of the subject of Mechanical Engineering start off their career right after their graduation and some from that percentage acquire immediate higher degrees in the profession right after the graduation (TCUG).
 So, as far as the prospects of a job after graduation are concerned, the field gives a very secure line.
 As already stipulated, the engineers have high salaries.
-As the mechanical engineering is concerned, the field gives very comfortable and encouraging salaries to the fresh graduates.
-For example, to give an idea of bright future prospects in the field, “The UK average salary 26,500 pounds, rising to between 40 thousand pounds to 50 thousand pounds after ten years in the job” (Maines, 1998).
+As far the mechanical engineering is concerned, the field gives very comfortable and encouraging salaries to fresh graduates.
+For example, to give an idea of bright future prospects in the field, “The UK average salary is 26,500 pounds, rising to between 40 thousand pounds to 50 thousand pounds after ten years in the job” (Maines, 1998).

 Mechanical engineering is an all-rounder.
 It involves all the branches of engineering and also works with Mathematics and physics.
 Its wide-ranging subject matter gives it a wider scope and job market.

 A degree in mechanical engineering is the key to employment in versatile areas of employment.
 Basically, the field of mechanical engineering deals with machines and how they should work.
 We are surrounded by machines.
 In a nutshell, every machine would need a mechanical engineer.
-A graduate of mechanical engineer can find employment in an aerospace company to build space ships; he can find a job at an aviation company to make planes or go to some electricity generation companies to build and maintain the generators.
+A graduate mechanical engineer can find employment in an aerospace company to build spaceships; he can find a job at an aviation company to make planes or go to some electricity generation companies to build and maintain generators.

-Satisfaction as a Mechanical Engineer
+Satisfaction As A Mechanical Engineer

 Most of the progress that the world has made today would not have been possible without advancement in the field of mechanical engineering.
 It is an immense source of satisfaction for an engineer that he has the power and capacity to transform the lives of thousands of people.
-This capacity to transform and change lives is not something which most people have.
-Mechanical engineers are not only good in manufacturing machines but they are also taught to develop their analytical and problem-solving skills.
-Whether it is a technical or technological problem; financial or legal problem, mechanical engineers always find a way towards the solution.
+This capacity to transform and change lives is not something that most people have.
+Mechanical engineers are not only good at manufacturing machines but they are also taught to develop their analytical and problem-solving skills.
+Whether it is a technical or technological problem, financial or legal problem, mechanical engineers always find a way towards the solution.
 And this problem-solving skill is also another source of satisfaction for a mechanical engineer.

 Earnings